This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 Home / Contraception / Combined Contraceptive Pill

-Get the combined contraceptive pill with an online prescription
+Get combined hormonal contraception with an online prescription

-The combined pill is one of the most popular types of contraceptives in the UK.
-It is popular due to its simplicity and effectiveness.
-You take it once daily and you’re fully protected.
+The combined pill is one of the most popular forms of contraception due to its simplicity and effectiveness.
+You take it once daily and you’re fully protected against pregnancy.

-At euroClinix, we offer a wide range of different pill options.
-Simply pick the brand you use, complete a consultation and receive it the next day.
+At euroClinix, we offer a wide range of different hormonal contraceptive options.
+Simply pick the brand you use, complete a consultation and receive it shortly afterwards.

 Available Conditions